-I like the Parisian style of architecture and the decorative elements and flowers in Cafes and Restaurants which create an artistic experiences.
+I like the Parisian style of architecture and the decorative elements and flowers in cafes and restaurants which create an artistic experience.
 Also, the Parisian fashion is so stylish and elegant.
 The french music that you can hear around creates a romantic atmosphere.
 The artworks and all the paintings that you can around are incredibly charming.

 What can be shocking in Paris?

 Despite all the beauty accompanied by Paris, there are also facts that might disappoint you.
 For example, some parts of the city can be dirty and smelly.
 When you walk there, you might feel unpleasant.
 The metro station can be smelly as well.

-Also, sometimes you might see a weird people on the street and not feel that much safe at night in certain areas.
+In addition, sometimes you might see weird people on the street and not feel that much safe at night in certain areas.
 Be aware that when your transit a station in a subway, it can be a very long walk.
 Finding a public toilet that is clean is also a challenge and usually, you need to prepare coins.

 Arch de Triomphe